Stay up to date with current trends in IT consulting and its interrelated activities.

 "In our new world, IT must shift its perspective from owner to custodian.
 While it is still very important for IT departments to take a proactive approach in learning about and presenting new technologies and solutions to users, the most important side of the updated IT department will be its ability to act as a custodian of multiple technologies and systems.
 Instead of worrying about purchasing the technology and building out the infrastructure where it will run, it will have to work to ensure that all contracted SLAs are being respected, that the systems are interoperable and can work together, and that the service providers have long-term visions that are compatible with the direction that the company is heading."

-Big Data.
 Organizations have increased the amount of data they gather by orders of magnitude in recent years.
-To make use of all this data, companies needs to sift it.
+To make use of all this data, companies need to sift it.
 IT consultants can help parse this data into useful and manageable reports.

 It could make sense for your business to hire outside consultants for this specialized IT task.

-Outsourcing.
-It is generally easier and less expensive to have your IT needs handled by outside consultants, rather than developing the expertise in-house, particularly given the ever-changing dynamic of IT technologies and requisite competencies to manage them.
+It is generally easier and less expensive to have your IT needs handled by outside consultants rather than developing the expertise in-house, particularly given the ever-changing dynamic of IT technologies and requisite competencies to manage them.

 One of the advantages of outsourcing IT, according to an article by Colette L. Meehan in the Houston Chronicle online, is that "outsourcing allows management to defer the details to a specialized company.
 Removing the details permits management to focus on the larger issues within the organization."